mtbbiker/ftc2019/README.md

 Follow this link to write your first code to control the motors (For us it will be the ```Toets1.java and Toets2.java``` Classes in the ```package org.firstinspires.ftc.teamcode;``` source directory)
 Check in the ```TeamCode``` source under ```./src``` Follow this [Link](https://github.com/ftctechnh/ftc_app/wiki/Creating-and-Running-an-Op-Mode-(Android-Studio))

+### Class definitions and where and how do we add Methods

+#### Class Naming
+The class name should be descriptive of what the class should actually do, stick to SOLID principles.
+An Object should do spesific stuff.
+If you declare a Class e.g. ```Robot``` this should represent the atrributes and functions of the Robot.
+If you want to build spesific Autonomous Class that class should implement methods spesific to that class and should encapsulate the Robot's functions - The Rule is to not mix operations and copy functions.
+If functions are reused, check to which class it really belong.
+Stick to ```OO``` principles.

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.